Everyone remembers Crayola markers from grade school, but did you know you can use them for Crayola Calligraphy? Well, you can with these easy tips!

 If you want to learn brush lettering even faster (and with all the proper techniques from the get-go), then check out my Brush Lettering 101 course!
 This course was designed to help total newbies figure out the foundations of lettering so they can grow their skills quickly and with as little frustration as possible.
 If you’re ready to take your lettering to the next level, then Brush Lettering 101 is perfect for you!

-The Benefits of Crayola Markers
+The Benefits of Crayola Calligraphy

 - Ridiculously cheap